HobnobMancer/cazy_webscraper/README.md

 `--sequence`, `-s` - Retrieve protein amino acid sequences from UniProt

-`--seq_update` - If a newer version of the protein sequence is available, overwrite the existing sequence for the protein in the database.
-Default is false, the protein sequence is **not** overwritten and updated.

 `--sql_echo` - Set SQLite engine echo parameter to True, causing SQLite to print log messages.
 Default: False.

 `--species` - List of species written as Genus Species) to restrict the scraping of CAZymes to.
 CAZymes will be retrieved for **all** strains of each given species.